alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 - `SG <SRE ID> Research Users`: Default for most researchers.
 No special permissions.
 - `SG <SRE ID> Data Administrators`: Researchers who can create/modify/delete database tables schemas.
 Given to a smaller number of researchers.
 Restricting this access to most users prevents them creating/deleting arbitrary schemas, which is important because some SREs have their input data in database form.
-- `SG <SRE ID> System Administrators` - Researchers with elevated privileges through sudo.
-Rarely used but could be useful in `Tier 0/1` SREs to let groups manage their own packages.

 (generate_user_csv)=